-Interoperable Web pages will function as intended in all User Agents; Graphical Browsers that display text and images such as MS Internet Explorer, Firefox, Google Chrome, Opera, Safari, Konqueror, et al. Textual Browsers such as Lynx that only display text; Screen Readers (such as JAWS) that read pages from left to right -- top to bottom -- and render the text as synthesized speech or transport it to a Braille reader; Search Engines such as Google -- which display textual information and hyperlinks
+Interoperable Web pages will function as intended in all User Agents; Graphical Browsers that display text and images such as MS Internet Explorer, Firefox, Google Chrome, Opera, Safari, Konqueror, et al. Textual Browsers such as Lynx that only display text; Screen Readers (such as JAWS) that read pages from left to right -- top to bottom -- and render the text as synthesized speech or transport it to a Braille reader; Mobile devices (such as Smart Phones); Search Engines such as Google -- that display textual information and hyperlinks

 Pages should be checked in multiple Graphical Browsers at various screen resolutions to insure that they function as intended, which means that all content will display in the correct sequence, navigation will be as intended, and all hyperlinks will work correctly.
 I test all of my pages for correct function in current versions of, MSIE, Firefox, Google Chrome, Opera, Safari, et al. 1280 by 1024, 1024 by 768, 800 by 600 resolutions, and small screen rendering mode.
 I also test them for accessibility in the Lynx textual Browser and the TextAloud audio screen reader.

 An important feature of Interoperable Web pages is the use of Valid Markup in their construction.
 In fact, the W3C includes the following as part of the successful validation output for their Markup Validator: "To show your readers that you have taken the care to create an interoperable Web page, you may display this icon on any page that validates ..."

 Do not aspire to "pixel perfect" layouts.
 Refer to:

 Emulating page function in textual Browsers and Screen Readers:

 The Yellowpipe Lynx (text only) viewer is an excellent utility that emulates the output of the most popular textual Browser.